Our prevention work aims to reduce people’s vulnerability to the type of emergencies to which we respond.

 Our firefighters carry out thousands of ‘Safe and Well’ visits every year, with a focus on helping our more vulnerable residents to be safer at home.

-They give advice on health and wellbeing where it will reduce the risk of a fire, and can get them extra help if they need it.
+They give advice on subjects including health and wellbeing where it will reduce the risk of a fire, and can get them extra help if they need it.

 We also have specialist prevention and partnership teams who support our firefighters in reducing anti-social behaviour, including arson, and improving road safety.